adobe/coral-spectrum/coralui-guide/manual/styles.md

 ## Using Typekit

-CoralUI uses Typekit to securely deliver the Adobe Clean corporate font.
+Coral Spectrum uses Typekit to securely deliver the Adobe Clean corporate font.

 ### Domains